Anaminus/rbxmk/README.md

 `output` creates an output node.
 The arguments specify the [reference](#user-content-references) to the output.
 The `format` argument forces the file format, if needed.

+`output` returns an object that points to the referred data, which can be evaluated later.

 #### map